boypt/openssh-deb/README.md

 ## Use Docker to Build

-Build without installing a bunch of dev packages in your system.
+With docker, build without installing a bunch of dev packages, also for different distro versions by changing build-arg.

 ```bash
 ./pullsrc.sh